 GA’s professional and specialist team has years of experience in dealing with these situations and can provide effective advice relating to your potential claim.

-Members of our specialist team are accredited by STEP (Society of Trust and Estate Practitioners), and has decades of experience in this specialist area of the law.
+Members of our specialist team are accredited by STEP (Society of Trust and Estate Practitioners) and have decades of experience in this specialist area of the law.